SUNDAY MORNING UPDATE

 HOW LOW WILL THE TEMPERATURES GO?

-Highs are expected to reach the single digits only by Monday and continue into Tuesday, with sub-zero low temperatures Monday night through Wednesday morning.
+The coldest period looks to be from Monday morning to Wednesday morning—so two full days of negative wind chill values.
+Highs are expected to reach the single digits only on Monday and continue into Tuesday, with sub-zero low temperatures Monday night through Wednesday morning.

-Coupled with breezy winds, wind chill values are expected to be dangerously cold Sunday night through Wednesday morning.
-Wind chill values could be as low as -10 to -25 degrees.
+Coupled with increasing and breezy winds on Monday, wind chill values are expected to be dangerously cold Sunday night through Wednesday morning.
+Wind chill values could be as low as -15 to -30 degrees.
+Remember, this is not just overnight and in the morning - but ALL day Monday and Tuesday.

 That is dangerously cold and could cause frostbite on exposed skin in as little as 30 minutes.
 Frostbite and hypothermia will occur if unprotected skin is exposed to these temperatures.

 Brrrr!!!
-The coldest morning could happen on Wednesday.
+The coldest morning is expected on Wednesday.
 Check out these projected wind chills!
+Wind chills could briefly fall below -25 degrees.

 The long duration of this cold will lead to greater impacts on infrastructure, including increased risk of frozen pipes, dead car batteries, and structure fires.
 There is also an increased risk of carbon monoxide poisoning from improper use of secondary heat indoors.